eshaan-mehta/PNG-scraper/v2/README.md

 - **PNG assembly**: Reconstructs the complete image from fragments using PNG manipulation utilities

 ## How to run
 Please note this has been tested on Unix-based systems.
 Windows compatibility may vary.
+Note: You must be connected to the `eceubuntu.uwaterloo` server.

 1. CD into `/v2/png_util2`.
 2. Run the `make` command to ensure everything is compiled for your OS.